 - Working to establish city wide garbage collection in Anoka

 - Obtaining permanent absentee ballot legislation in Minnesota

 - Studying the Rice Creek Watershed

 - Educating the public about creating a pollinator friendly environment

-After the Congress passed 15th Amendment in February 1869, enfranchising African American men but excluding women, woman began forming suffrage organizations.
-In 1869, Dr. Mary Colburn of Champlin and Sarah Burger Stearns of Rochester formed the first local suffrage societies in Minnesota.
+Initially, the woman's rights movement was closely allied with abolitionists.
+After the Congress passed 15th Amendment in February 1869, enfranchising African American men but excluding women, women began forming suffrage organizations.
+In 1869, Dr. Mary Colburn of Champlin and Sarah Burger Stearns of Rochester formed the first local Suffrage Societies in Minnesota.
 Local suffrage societies continued to form over the next 2 decades.
 Sarah Stearns, founder of the Duluth Woman Suffrage Circle in 1872, was instrumental in obtaining woman’s suffrage in school affairs in 1875.

 LWVMN started its non-partisan voter education immediately.
 In 1920, LWVMN had the first non-partisan State Fair voter education booth and developed the “Short Course in Citizenship for Women Voters” and, with the help of local Leagues, held citizenship schools across the state.
 In 1922, LWVMN published the widely used “State Election Laws Clearly Stated for the First Time”.
 In 1926, LWVMN featured the four candidates for Governor on a radio broadcast for the first time.